-STOCKHOLDER PROPOSALS AND NOMINEES FOR 2015 ANNUAL MEETING
+STOCKHOLDER PROPOSALS AND NOMINEES FOR 2017 ANNUAL MEETING

-Stockholder proposals submitted for inclusion in next year's proxy materials must be received by the Company no later than December 4, 2014 and must comply with the requirements of Rule 14a-8 under the Securities Exchange Act of 1934, as amended.
-Proposals should be addressed to Peter W. Walcott, Senior Vice President, General Counsel and Secretary, Entegris, Inc., 129 Concord Road, Billerica, MA 01821.
+Stockholder proposals submitted for inclusion in next year's proxy materials must be received by the Company no later than November 28, 2016 and must comply with the requirements of Rule 14a-8 under the Securities Exchange Act of 1934, as amended.
+Proposals should be addressed to the Senior Vice President, General Counsel and Secretary, Entegris, Inc., 129 Concord Road, Billerica, MA 01821.